Parliamentary.ai

 Government Spending

-The bill will necessitate increased government spending on training law enforcement and support services for victims.
-Specific budgetary figures are not provided in the bill itself, but significant investment is implied, particularly in providing resources for investigations, support services (accommodation, medical care, legal aid), and the establishment of the independent national body.
+The bill will likely increase government spending on training for law enforcement and support services for victims.
+Specific figures are not provided in the bill text.

 Groups Affected

-• Victims of human trafficking: Will benefit from increased support and protection, including access to legal aid, accommodation, and healthcare.
+• Victims of human trafficking: Will benefit from increased support and protection.

-• Perpetrators of human trafficking: Face harsher penalties and increased likelihood of prosecution.
+• Offenders: Face stricter penalties and increased likelihood of prosecution.

 Full Text